 Pinterest has billions of users each month with 80% of them women who make buying decisions.

 This is a goldmine for selling candles from home.

 - Create product pins and optimise using keywords

 - Run conversion ads to boost your sales and traffic to your shop

 Depending on your segment, start selling candles on marketplaces.
 They are easiest to start with and sell candles online.

 I haven’t mentioned craigslist on the list because candles aren’t really something that might sell on the platform, but you can look into things that sell on craigslist.

 Selling Candles on Etsy

-Etsy is a great platform to sell handmade candles.
+Etsy is a great platform to sell handmade items, even candles.
 They have listing fee of $0.20 per listing, learn more about Etsy here.

 You should learn how to design your store, list your products and optimise your descriptions to make your visible on the search.